cmangla581/Naviotech_Project2_Titanic_Survival_Predictor_Dataset_Analysis_Project/README.md

 How can we make the prediction of whether which passengers had survived after the hit and who were not able to survive.
 This repository consist of the  Naviotech Project 2 where the analysis of the famous Titanic Dataset has been made and also a  Streamlit UI Predictor has been made  which is easily usable by the users.

-In this project, I've used the Famous Titanic Dataset imported from Kaggle and I've done the analysis of the whole datset and also made a Streamlit UI Predictor, deployed on Streamlit Cloud Community.
+In this project, I've used the Famous Titanic Dataset imported from Kaggle and I've done the analysis of the whole dataset and also made a Streamlit UI Predictor, deployed on Streamlit Cloud Community.

-The algorith I used was the Random Forest Classification Algorithm which uses the Decision Trees to merge the outcomes and make predictions based on them.
+The algorithm I used was the Random Forest Classification Algorithm which uses the Decision Trees to merge the outcomes and make predictions based on them.

 # Model Accuracy : 0.80 (80%)